Call to Schedule Free Consultation at Over 45 Centers Worldwide!

-Over the past several years, umbilical cord stem cell treatment has become extremely popular.
-There are several biological components that combine to make up regenerative therapy with these “products ofconception” including:
+Over the past several years, umbilical cord stem cell therapy has become extremely popular.
+There are several biological components that combine to make up regenerative therapy with these “products of conception” including:

 First of all, it should be noted that none of these products contain embryonic stem cells or involve aborted fetuses.
 That would be both unethical and illegal.
 All of R3 Stem Cell’s Centers of Excellence only use products that are obtained ethically and processed at FDA Certified labs.